 The crustal anomaly field at or above the Earth’s surface, even as high as typical orbiting satellite altitudes of a few hundred kilometers, depends on the magnetization of only a small volume of the crust directly beneath the observation point – the footprint of an anomaly measurement is small.
 Thus when a local basis is used to represent the anomaly field, the matrix relating observations to model parameters is sparse.
 Using numerical methods for solving sparse matrix systems then allows a large number of basis functions to be included, meaning that the resolution of the original data set can be retained.
 An application of this to crustal anomaly modeling was by Purucker et al. (1996), who applied the iterative conjugate gradient algorithm to ES dipole modeling of a satellite crustal anomaly data set.

+6.01.5.3.4 Magnetic Monopole Modeling

-Although non-physical and therefore not suitable as an interpretation tool, crustal anomaly data can be represented by a sub-surface distribution of magnetic monopole sources (O’Brien and Parker 1993).
+Although non-physical and therefore not suitable as an interpretation tool, crustal anomaly data can be represented by a sub-surface distribution of magnetic monopole sources (O’Brien and Parker 1994).
 The number and positions of the monopoles on the source sphere are chosen to provide a good representation of the data (again, a spatially variable monopole density can be used to represent spatially variable resolution of the original data); the model parameters are then simply the monopole amplitudes (no assumptions concerning directionality are required).

 The potential is expressed as a sum of potential sources